maigesPack: A Computational Environment for Microarray Data Analysis: Introduction

-To mitigate the analysis process, this paper presents an \texttt{R} package implemented in the \texttt{R} system, \url{http://www.r-project.org},~\citep{ihaka_299_1996}.
-The package is entitled \texttt{maigesPack}, after the acronym MAIGES that stands for Mathematical Analysis of Interacting Gene Expression Systems~\footnote{The acronym has been chosen also because maiges is also the name given to ordinary illiterated people who set themselves up as physicians.}.
-The main implementation integrates several data analysis packages already available in both CRAN repository and {\em BioConductor} project repository, \url{http://www.bioconductor.org}, \citep{gentleman_r80_2004}.
+To mitigate this process, this paper presents a computational package implemented into \texttt{R} system.
+The package is entitled \texttt{maigesPack} \citep{maigesPack}, after the acronym MAIGES that stands for Mathematical Analysis of Interacting Gene Expression Systems~\footnote{The acronym has been chosen also because maiges is also the name given to ordinary illiterated people who set themselves up as physicians.}.
+The main implementation integrates several data analysis packages already available in both CRAN repository and BioConductor project repository \citep{gentleman_r80_2004}.
 Some computational intensive methods were implemented in \texttt{C} language and can be invoked as \texttt{R} functions.
-The input data and also the results of some analysis are organized to facilitate the analysis process.
-In this way, the analysis is more robust, reliable and reproducible.
+Data input and also some analysis results are organized to facilitate the process.
+In this way, data analysis is more robust, reliable and reproducible.

-The remainder of this paper is organized according to the following: Section~\ref{review} presents a Review of the available software to analyze microarray data.
+The remainder of this paper is organized according to the following: Section~\ref{review} presents a Review of some available software to analyze microarray data.
 Section~\ref{software} presents a brief introduction about \texttt{maigesPack} organization.
-Section~\ref{maigesPack} shows the implementation structure used into the package.
-Section~\ref{examples} gives some data analysis examples with the corresponding \texttt{R} code.
-Finally, in Section~\ref{conclusion}, main conclusion and some of the future plans for the package are presented.
+Section~\ref{maigesPack} shows package implementation structure.
+Section~\ref{examples} gives some data analysis examples with corresponding \texttt{R} code.
+Finally, in Section~\ref{conclusion}, main conclusion and some package future plans are presented.